ArzamastsevOleksandr/software-mistakes-and-tradeoffs/README.md

 execution.
 The signals you emit are asynchronous and should not impact your component's latency.
 You need to be careful about the state emitted to a caller component that you do not own and assert that the state is immutable.

+## Chapter 5: Premature optimization vs optimizing the hot path

+For a lot of use cases **premature optimization is evil**.

+> **SLA** helps manage customer expectations, and it specifies:
+>
+> * amount of traffic the service should handle
+>
+> * number of requests it needs to execute with a latency lower than a specific threshold

+The **hot path** is the code that does most of the work and is executed for the majority of user requests.

+By having enough data, rational decisions can be made allowing us to make non-negligible performance improvements before the system goes live.
+The data should come from performance benchmarks executed before the application is deployed to production.
+Expected traffic can be modeled when an SLA and the real production traffic expectations of the system are defined.
+When we *have enough data* that backs up our experiments and hypotheses, *optimization is no longer premature*.

+### When premature optimization is evil

+- expected traffic data is absent
+- code is optimized based on false assumptions

+Code optimization often leads to increased complexity.
+Sometimes performance needs to be traded over maintainability and complexity.

+### Optimizing hot paths

+Example: there are `process-request (PR)` and `modify-schema (MS)` endpoints and the `N` times each endpoint is called is based on the empirical data/SLA of the service. `PR` is called 10000/s with a latency of 200ms/request. `MS` is called 10/s with a latency of 500ms/request.
+Which of these should we optimize first?
+Based on the req/s data we can calculate the following:

+* reducing the `PR` latency by 20ms (10%) gives us the overall latency reduction of `10000 * (200ms - 180ms) = 200000ms`
+  .

+* reducing the `MS` latency by 250ms (50%) gives us the overall latency reduction: `10 * (500ms - 250ms) = 2500ms`.

+Conclusion: optimizing the `PR` endpoint leads to **80 times** more savings than optimizing the `MS` endpoint.

+> Optimizing the **hot path** is crucial for the overall application performance.

+Another way to decide which path to optimize is to calculate the total latency weight: the `MS` weight is `10 * 500 / (10000 * 200 + 10 * 500) = 0.24%`, while the `PR` weight is `99.76%`.

+**Conclusion**: optimize the `PR` first.

+#### Pareto principle in the context of software

+A small fraction of code delivers a substantial proportion of the value produced by the software (~80% of the value and work that our system performs is delivered by only ~20% of the code).

+If linear behavior is true, every path in the code has the same importance.
+Adding a new component to the system means that the value delivered to the clients increases proportionally.
+In reality, every system has a core functionality that provides the most value for the core business.
+The rest of the functionalities are not crucial and do not produce much value (say, 20%), but they require 80% of the time and effort to build.
+The numbers are different for every system, but the conclusion is:

+> Optimizing a smaller part of the codebase might impact most of the clients.

+When creating a new system try to define the SLA requirements with expected upper bounds of traffic that the system can handle.
+Once those numbers are in place, create performance tests that simulate real-world traffic.

+#### Configuring the number of concurrent users (threads) for a given SLA

+Let's aim for the service that handles `10000 req/s` with an average latency of `50ms`. `1 thread` can serve `1000 / 50 = 20` requests.
+The amount of threads required to handle such a load is `10000 / 20 = 500` given that a
+single thread on average handles `20 req/sec`. `500` threads are required by the test tool to saturate the system/network with traffic.

+#### Final thoughts

+Critical code paths can be measured for the number of invocations and the time it takes to execute the path.
+With those numbers, we can detect the hot path and calculate performance gains from optimizing a small part of the code.
+Most of the systems follow the Pareto principle, so optimizing the hot path, impacts and delivers improvements to the majority of the clients.

+#### A side note

+A Linux command to get 100 random words from a file:

+> sort -R words.txt | head -n 100 > result.txt